pwilmart/Sea_lion_urine_SpC/README.md

 The detailed PSM-level reports have search scores, masses, etc. for each PSM associated with the final parsimonious protein list (it is not all PSMs - those are in the filtered files folder which is not in the repository).

 The basic peptide and protein summaries are better for information about identifications.
 A question faced by programmers for any proteomics result report is how to represent protein group members.
 Protein groups (in a basic parsimony context) are proteins indistinguishable based on their observed peptides.
 Some proteins ony have peptides that map back to a single entry in the FASTA file.
 Those are trivial cases since protein groups with single members are obvious single rows in any output table.
 If protein groups have more than one member, then there are choices to consider.
 A single representative member of the group can be used to represent the group so that each protein or protein group is a single row in an output table.
 That shifts the question to which protein to use as the representative one.
 Another choice is to wrap multiple bits of information into each cell using some scheme based on separator characters.
-That always complicates downstream data parsing as cells have to be tested for single items or multiple items (and then also a question of what to do about multiple items...).
-The choice that I made was to have a separate row for each group member.
+That always complicates downstream data parsing as cells have to be tested for single items or multiple items (and then we have the question of what to do about multiple items...).
+The choice that I made in the PAW pipeline was to have a separate row for each group member.
 This is what I mean by a "redundant" protein summary.
 Protein group number format and a text column to denote redundant additional group members are needed to make the table structure obvious.
 Simple tab-delimited text files do not support tree-like views where items (protein groups) can be expanded or collapsed.
 These can be used in GUI table viewers but that is another topic.
 The peptide summaries are more non-redundant in that each protein group is represented by the integral protein group number (the protein group number can be used to relate the peptide and protein tables to each other).

 The grouped protein and peptide summaries are designed for quantification in shotgun proteomics experiments.
 Getting good quantitative results is extremely dependent on how peptides that map to multiple proteins (shared peptides) are handled.
 Consider two indistinguishable proteins.
 That means that each peptide maps to the same two sequences in the FASTA file.
 Each peptide is a shared peptide in the FASTA file context.
 The context for thinking about whether a peptide maps to more than on protein changes after grouping indistinguishable peptide sets and removing subsets.
 The context for shared and unique needs to be changed to the set of proteins in the parsimonious results list.
 Most peptides in protein groups can become unique in the new context.
 There can still be peptides that are shared between protein groups (including groups with one member).
 We still have to know what to do with the information for the re-defined shared peptides.
 We can exclude them or try to somehow split their information between the protein groups that contain them.